vladanan/uxv/README.md

 oracle solaris intsall images are not for dev and prod and commerce but just for testing so their licence is not suitable if my project evolves further

+uxv development on open indiana (based on sun solaris express) and tests on fedora, oracle solaris, netbsd

+uxv is project to learn unix and go

 why vm?
 because i don't have another comp and even if i had i have no more space on my desk for it